bchavez/Coinbase.Commerce/README.md

 It's important to keep in mind that the customer has **15 minutes** to complete the payment; otherwise the payment will fail.

 ### Look Ma!
 No Redirects!
-It totally possible to perform a checkout without any redirects. *What?!* You'll just need to roll your own custom **UI**.
+It totally possible to perform a checkout without any redirects. *"Whaaaat?!"* You just need to roll your own custom **UI**.

-In the previous example, if the charge creation was successful, you should get back a `Charge` object in `response.Data` that looks similar to the object below:
+In the previous example, if the charge creation was successful, you will get back a `Charge` object in `response.Data` that looks similar to the object below:

 ```json
 {